baneteasnow/baneteasnow.github.io/_pages/now.md

 pageread1: 34
 #
 # 2
-booktitle2: "The Future Is Faster Than You Think"
+booktitle2: "Creatures of a Day"
-bookyear2: 2024
+bookyear2: 2016
-author2: "Peter H. Diamandis,  Steven Kotler"
+author2: "Irvin D. Yalom"
-sayfa2: 384
+sayfa2: 208
 format2: reading as a book
-pageread2: 44
+pageread2: 1
 #
 # 3
 booktitle3: "The Contrarian"